 δ=IA-IRIA*100% (6)

-Due to non-linearities from multiple scattering, it is not strictly true that this is the fraction of the signal due to aerosol; however, at most stratospheric tangent altitudes, the wavelengths under study are quite optically thin and this simple percent difference provides an intuitive approximation of the fraction of the signal due to aerosol.
+Due to the non- linear behavior of multiple scattering, it is not strictly true that this is the fraction of the signal due to aerosol; however, at most stratospheric tangent altitudes, the atmosphere is quite optically thin at the considered wavelengths and this simple percent difference provides an intuitive approximation of the fraction of the signal due to aerosol.

-We explore the second question about the effect of the polarized measurement on the aerosol retrieval using simulated measurements and a retrieval method that is essentially similar to that developed by Bourassa et al. (2012b) [15] for OSIRIS.
+We explore the second question about the effect of the polarized measurement on the aerosol retrieval using simulated measurements and a retrieval method that is essentially similar to the one developed by Bourassa et al. (2012b) [15] for OSIRIS.
 A minor change to the algorithm is made where the measurement vector for this study is not normalized by a shorter wavelength.
 Although it is advantageous in a retrieval scenario to limit sensitivity to particle size, for this study we explore the worst case scenario under possible limitations of future technology, given that not all instruments may cover a wide enough spectral range for short wavelength normalization.

 The limb radiance is calculated using SASKTRAN-HR, again with climatological ozone and NO2 profiles, for each of the scenarios listed in section 2.3.
-This is taken as a simulated measurement and is then used to retrieve aerosol extinction profiles using the Bourassa et al., 2012b [15] technique.
+This is taken as a simulated measurement and is then used to retrieve aerosol extinction profiles using the technique of Bourassa et al., 2012b [15] technique.
 This is done similarly for the total radiance and for each orientation of the linearly polarized radiance.
 Additionally, a retrieval is performed with the scalar SASKTRAN-HR model to see if there is any substantial difference between using the scalar radiance and the total radiance from the vector model.
 For each aerosol retrieval, the ozone, NO2, and albedo are fixed to the values used in the simulation of the measurement.
+It should be noted that actual retrieval schemes would need to account for ozone, NO2, and albedo, which will induce additional uncertainties in the retrieved aerosol extinction profiles.
 All four particle size distributions from Table 1 are used in the simulations, but following Bourassa et al., 2012b, [15] the aerosol particle size is fixed in the retrieval to a single mode log-normal with 0.08 µm mode radius and mode width of 1.6.
-The assumption of a fixed particle size distribution is common in limb scatter retrieval algorithms and this is used to explore sensitivity of the polarized measurements to particle size distributions, and test if the uncertainty in this assumption greatly effects the retrieved extinction.
+The assumption of a fixed particle size distribution is common in limb scatter retrieval algorithms.
+The difference between the assumed particle size distribution and the true state is used to explore the sensitivity of the retrievals from polarized measurements to the assumed particle size distribution.

 Lastly, to answer the third question, an uncertainty estimate is performed on these retrievals in order to check the precision of the retrieved aerosol profile.
-The precision is determined by mapping the covariance of the measurement vector, Sϵ through the gain matrix, G, which describes the sensitivity of the retrieval to the measurement and the respective noise through the following (Rodgers, 2000) [31]
+The precision is determined by mapping the covariance of the measurement vector, Sϵ through the gain matrix, G, which describes the sensitivity of the retrieval to the measurement and the respective noise through the following equation (Rodgers, 2000) [34]

 Saero=GSϵ GT 7